 Recovery Is The Rule

 Fortunately, low back pain is mild and short lived in most cases.
-80 to 90% of people with acute low back pain recover within 12 weeks.
+80 to 90% of people with acute low back pain recover within a week but sometimes it can take laonger.
 Serious injuries are uncommon, and can be identified relatively easily.

-Unfortunately low back pain has the bad habit of repeating itself from time to time.
+Unfortunately low back pain has the bad habit of recurring from time to time.
 Do not be surprised if you have more than one episode.

 What To Look For